 The article The Nation's Christmas Tree" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 12/06/2017.

 Reflecting back on my last National Park Service assignment, Sequoia National Park and Kings Canyon National Park were managed as one giant park with a huge Sierra heart.
 After all, these parks have two of the largest living trees in the world.
 The largest sequoia tree resides in Sequoia National Park and that is special.
 However, Kings Canyon National Park has the honor of having the Nation’s Christmas Tree and that is where this story begins.
-I don’t have a current picture of the General Grant Tree, so that is my rational for this impromptu motorcycle trip.
+I don’t have a current picture of the General Grant Tree, so that is my rationale for this impromptu motorcycle trip.

 The weather is mild so I decide to ride my motorcycle from Three Rivers (elevation 900 feet) to Grant Grove (elevation 6,300 feet) in Kings Canyon National Park.
 The weather in the Sierra Nevada range can change abruptly so this mild weather is my opportunity to visit this iconic sequoia tree to celebrate, a bit early, our Nation’s Shrine.